Hiring and Placement

 • are appointed to the competitive service within three years of separation from a Foreign Service career-type appointment, but the time limit does not apply to a person entitled to veterans’ preference or one who has completed three years of substantially continuous service under one or more non-temporary Foreign Service appointments immediately before separation from unlimited, career-type appointment.

-Also, Executive Order 13749 of 2016 allowed the non-competitive appointment into the competitive civil service for persons who had served on a limited, non-career appointment in the Foreign Service for 48 months with performance ratings of at least satisfactory.
+Also, Executive Order 13749 of 2016 allowed non-competitive appointment into the competitive civil service of those who had served on a limited, non-career appointment in the Foreign Service for 48 months with performance ratings of at least satisfactory.
 Under a January 11, 2017 memo (at www.chcoc.gov/transmittals) agencies must use standard non-competitive hiring authorities before making such appointments, including applicable qualification standards, public notice requirements, and job placement rights of displaced employees.

 For information about initial hiring into the Foreign Service, see Foreign Service, below in this section.

 Foreign Service Family Members—The State Department uses several special hiring mechanisms to employ family members in positions at U.S. embassies and consulates abroad (see 3 FAM at https://fam.state.gov).
 These include: the “family member appointment” for spouses or children between the ages of 18 and 21 who are on orders accompanying a career Foreign Service or civil service employee; temporary appointments of up to one year for the same persons; and “personal service agreements” for the same persons and certain other eligible persons.
 Eligibility for benefits varies according to the type of appointment and, in some cases, by the individual hired.
 Other agencies with Foreign Service personnel abroad commonly use personal services contracts for certain family members; those contracts are subject to government contracting authorities and typically do not confer benefits.